nanorocksArchive/project-forgotten-traveler-admin-panel/app/README.md

 	select for all levels
 	update total_time

-##### for levels full stack:
-	insert level
-	edit level
-	delete level
-	select for all levels
-	count_total users

 ##### for scores (jwt):
 	- insert for mobile (jwt)
 	- select all info for scores for user with id and id level (jwt)

 ##### for user-score:
 	- agregate function for total_score_user, total_coints_user, total_stars_user (jwt)
-	this is for mobile

 # alpine-php-docker-devbox
 Devbox with alpine-apache2-php7 only 40MB

 ### To build use:
 ###### `docker build -t nanorocks/alpine-devbox -f docker/server/Dockerfile .`